ashwath-karthikeyan/ashwath-karthikeyan.github.io/_posts/2000-01-07-kalman-filter.markdown

 <center><img src="/img/dubbin.png" alt="dubbin" height="400" width="400"></center>
 <br>

-Here, $(p_x,p_y)$ is the position of the robot in the start frame, the heading, $\theta$, is the angle it makes with the horizontal axis of the start frame, $v$ and $a$ are the velocity and acceleration respectively, of the robot in the direction of movement. $\phi$ is the steering angle, which is the angle the wheels make with the rest of the vehicle, and $L$ is the turn radius, which is also the distance between the front and rear axles of the robot.
+Here, $(p_x,p_y)$ is the position of the robot in the start frame, the heading, $\theta$, is the angle it makes with the horizontal axis of the start frame, $v$ and $a$ are the velocity and acceleration respectively of the robot in the direction of movement. $\phi$ is the steering angle, which is the angle the wheels make with the rest of the vehicle, and $L$ is the turn radius, which is also the distance between the front and rear axles of the robot-vehicle.

-The issue is that we do not have a direct reading of its state space.
+Our problem is that we do not have a direct reading of its state space.
 Instead we have a GPS sensor that can calculate the car's forward velocity $v$, the heading rate $\dot \theta$, and the global coordinates $(g_x, g_y)$.
 The GPS sensor is located at point $(g_x^{ref}, g_y^{ref})$ in the robot's start frame.
 Thus, the measurement vector can we written as

 $$ z = \begin{bmatrix}v\\\dot\theta\\g_x\\g_y \end{bmatrix}$$

 ##### Inaccuracies in the system

-However, on testing, we find out that there are errors in the dynamics model.
+On testing, however, we find out that there are errors in the dynamics model.
 This is to be expected, since Dubins Car is only a theoretical model of a real vehicle's dynamics, and theory will only take you so far.

 The results of testing gives us reason to believe that

-1. Due to physical issues with the acceleration pedal, the set acceleration $a$ has an error of standard deviation $\lvert a \rvert \cdot \sigma_a$.
+1. Due to physical issues with the acceleration pedal, the set acceleration $a$ may have an error of standard deviation $\lvert a \rvert \cdot \sigma_a$.

-2. There is an error in the steering angle, $\phi$, causing the heading $\theta$ to deviate, especially at high speeds.
+2. There might be an error in the steering angle, $\phi$, causing the heading $\theta$ to deviate, especially at high speeds.
 This error has the standard deviation $\lvert v \rvert \cdot \sigma_\theta$.

 3. The vehicle's position slips occassionally, and the velocity error in the forward direction is estimated to have a standard deviation $\lvert v \rvert \cdot \sigma_{fwd}$ and the error in the sideways direction has an SD of $ \lvert v \rvert \cdot \ \sigma_{side}$.